Krupen/AutoplayVideos/README.md

 ### Mute or Unmute the videos

-Video can be muted/unmuted as follows:
+Video can be muted/unmuted by adding below code in `onBindViewHolder`:
 ```
 	holder.getAah_vi().setOnClickListener(new View.OnClickListener() {
             @Override